SocketCluster/socketcluster-website/docs/api-ag-channel.md

       getListenerBackpressure(eventName)
     </td>
     <td>
       Get the aggregate backpressure for the <code>eventName</code> listener stream on the current channel.
-The aggregate backpressure represents the highest backpressure of all consumers.
+The aggregate backpressure represents the highest backpressure of all consumers for that listener.
     </td>
   </tr>
 </table>